 Saskia smiled.
 “I thought that might be your answer.
 You seemed to be enjoying her.”

 It was a statement that needed no qualification.
 He had lost a mate and three children already.
 It felt good to hold a sleeping child in his arms again.

-Pieter’s critical gaze shifted to Donte, traveling up and down his tall lean frame and landing on the badges pinned to his uniform.
+Pieter’s critical gaze shifted to Donte, traveling up and down his frame; probably thinking he was too thin.
+Donte didn't have a stocky build like the people of Bergen.
+He didn't have the slender build of his father's people in Libertad, either.
+His build was somewhere in between, but Papaw always thought he looked too thin.
+Pieter's gaze landed on the badges pinned to his uniform.
 He studied them for a moment before his gaze lifted to Donte’s face.

 “You have received the highest honors.”